Archimedean polytopes

 How to Build: You can see a vZome model of this projection (together with other 3-D projections) at the start of this page.

 When you study the model of the 600-cell in detail, you realize that there are six red axes going through the model (which are Decagons flattened into lines by the projection) and that, perpendicular to them, there are six blue Decagons defining an outer blue Icosidodecahedron.
 All we have to do is to remove one of the red axes and its perpendicular outer blue Decagon, together with their vertices and all the struts that connect to their vertices.
-You will then see an alignment of Pentagonal antiprisms going through the center - in Fig. 10a, we're looking through these.
+You will then see an alignment of 10 Pentagonal antiprisms going through the center - in this Figure, we're looking through these.
 Along this direction, the Pentagonal antiprisms get progressively flattened as they approach the outer regions.
-In the perpendicular ring, the Pentagonal antiprisms are seen ``sideways'', and completely flattened.
+In the perpendicular ring, another 10 Pentagonal antiprisms are seen ``sideways'', and completely flattened.

-Fig. 10b: Here is the second Zomable projection of the Grand antiprism!
+Fig. A.11b: Here is the second Zomable projection of the Grand antiprism!

 How to Build: You can see a vZome model of this projection at the end of this page.